shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 k-forms
 '''''''

-We repeat the definition of the Hodge dual of k-vectors to k-forms.
+We repeat the definition of the Hodge dual of k--vectors to k-forms.
 Indeed the inner product is:

 .. math::